syncfusion-content/maui-docs/MAUI/DataGrid/Column-types.md

 }
 {% endhighlight %}

+### TextAlignment

+To get or set the TextAlignment of the header cell and data row cell , use the `DataGridColumn.HeaderTextAlignment` and `DataGridColumn.cellTextAlignment` property.
+The default alignment is `Center`.
+It can be customized as `Start` or `End`.

 ### Header customizations

 #### HeaderText

 To customize the display content of the header cell, use the `DataGridColumn.HeaderText` property.
 It specifies the text displayed in the column header.
 If header text is not defined, then `DataGridColumn.MappingName` will be assigned to the header text and will be displayed as column header.

-#### HeaderTextAlignment

-To get or set the TextAlignment of the header cell, use the `DataGridColumn.HeaderTextAlignment` property.
-The default alignment is `Center`.
-It can be customized as `Start` or `End`.

 #### HeaderTemplate